Eduventures Summit

 After nearly two years of interrupted learning, virtual recruiting, and declining enrollment across most sectors, colleges are getting back to business.
 The spirit of innovation is alive and well.

-At Eduventures Summit 2022: Higher Education Remastered, held last week in Boston, we gave Innovation Awards to four institutions who found novel ways to increase yield, reduce summer melt, and made real progress on student retention and success.
-Congratulations to Colorado Technical University, Florida Atlantic University, University of Arizona, and Washington & Jefferson College on their accomplishments.
+At Eduventures Summit 2022: Higher Education Remastered, held last week in Boston, Congratulations to Colorado Technical University, Florida Atlantic University, University of Arizona, and Washington & Jefferson College on their accomplishments.
 Here are their stories.

 Washington & Jefferson College – A Blueprint to Prevent Summer Melt